Do I Need Permission for International Travel?

 - A certified birth certificate or adoption decree listing you as the only parent

 - A certified copy of the judicial declaration of incompetence of the parent who cannot appear

-That parent must complete a special form that must be signed and dated in front of a notary public.
-You must also include a photocopy of the front and backside of a government-issued ID.
+Alternatively, if one parent is simply unable to appear, they must complete a special form signed and dated in front of a notary public.
+They must also include a photocopy of the front and backside of a government-issued ID.

-What happens if you do not have sole custody, but your child’s other parent will not permit you to travel abroad?
-You will need to go to court to apply for permission to travel with them.
-You will need to present information about your trip in front of a judge or magistrate.
-The court will consider factors including if there are any current custody disputes.
+What happens if you do not have sole custody, but your child’s other parent will not permit you to travel internationally?
+You will need to go to court to apply for permission to travel with them, and present information about your trip in front of a judge or magistrate.
+The court will consider all factors including whether there are any current custody disputes.